Abhishek090699/Financial-Analysis-Dashboard/README.md

 # Financial-Analysis-Dashboard
-This dashboard highlights the financial data analysis of a company for three years , includes total revenue, gross &amp; net profit, EBITDA, PBIT &amp; operating profit.
+This dashboard is created using Power BI that highlights the financial data analysis of a company, includes total revenue, gross & net profit, EBITDA, PBIT & operating profit.
+The data can also be filtered on country basis & identify if business is tracing a positive trajectory in sales or not compared to given three years data.